 You can also disconnect a connected printer directly from the DeltaControl (i.e. when you need to pair another device).

 Connecting the printer to a computer network

 The printer allows for several methods of connecting to a computer network.
-The following applies when using them:
+The following priorities are applied:

 Default settings according to the supplied accessories will be made, based on your needs during the first installation and handing over of the printer equipment.